Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 ## 3.6 Seed VRS

-The Seed VRS will be announced on a per event basis, with the Event Additional Information, via [@UKICircuit](https://x.com/UKICircuit) on X. 🔴🔴
+The Seed VRS will be announced on a per event basis, with the Event Additional Information, documented via the [Ljósleiðaradeildin Github](https://github.com/Ljosleidaradeildin) and announced via [Ljósleiðaradeildin](https://www.facebook.com/ljosleidaradeildin) on Facebook.

 ## 3.7 Publisher’s Rights